pyjeopardy/hardware/README.md

 On the controller board, the pin next to the Arduino is the signal pin and and therefore needs to be connected to the yellow wire.

+## Notes

+ * The internal pull-ups of the Arduino are used
+ * The Arduino is not soldered on the board but connected using the socket strips, therefore it is quite easy to replace it.
+ * The order of the button numbers can be changed in the Arduino sketch in `firmware/firmware.ino`.
+You may need to fix this again after disassembling the hardware.